New Stories

 5calls:

 5calls makes contacting your representatives easy and painless.
 Enter your zip code, and the website will provide you with all of your state’s reps and their phone numbers.
 They provide scripts you can read off for a large list of issues affecting Americans.
 Just insert your name, your city and zip code, and your rep’s name into the premade script and read off of it when you make the call.
 If leaving a voicemail, leave your street address to make sure your call is tallied.
+This is an easy and simple way you can voice your opinions on issues you care about.

 Get involved in local community events: